Symphony No. 92 (Haydn): Second movement

 The second movement is in ternary form with a slow and song-like melody.
 Haydn, however, uses an unusual construction in this movement by adding an intense middle section in minor.
 This minor interlude is based on a motive from the opening section.
 A shortened return of the major section precedes a section of the movement that features the winds.

 Third movement

 Haydn composes the third movement in ABA form with a minuet and trio.
 Both the minuet and trio are in binary form with repeats.
 In order to create a more entertaining movement for the listener, Haydn composes the minuet with phrases of six measures as opposed to the normal four-measure phrase and adds syncopations and stops.
 All of these qualities were found to be humorous by the audiences of Haydn’s time because they were so unusual.

 Fourth movement

-Haydn’s final movement of the Oxford Symphony is centered on a feeling of tension and release.
+Haydn’s final movement of the Oxford Symphony is centred on a feeling of tension and release.
 In order to convey this quality to the listener, Haydn wrote this sonata form movement slightly faster and shorter than the first movement of the symphony to create a climactic ending.
+The frequent chromatic inflections in the melodic line, as well as the use of woodwind and brass colour, are reminiscent of opera buffa, and seem to foreshadow the style of Rossini.
 The symphony, which began with three slow, soft G major chords ends with three loud, emphatic ones.